bentang164/225-sp23-lawnmower-simulator-unity/README.md

 Contains **3** levels, along with an additional **free play** level.

-## Installation to Play the Game
+## Installation
-Download and run release.
+Download and run the laterst release to play